Black Wednesday (NHS): Guidelines

-As outlined in their contract, junior doctors must engage fully with all necessary training.
-To improve compliance of junior doctors to such training and ultimately improve patient care, a novel e-learning induction and training programme was implemented in a district general hospital in South-West England (August 2013).
+As outlined in their contract, resident doctors must engage fully with all necessary training.
+To improve compliance of resident doctors to such training and ultimately improve patient care, a novel e-learning induction and training programme was implemented in a district general hospital in South-West England (August 2013).
 The success of the programme was assessed via a summative test whereby 100 % compliance (n=370) was achieved.
 Analysis of a subgroup (n=141) concluded that 85.7 % had completed the mandatory training by day 1 (the mean completion time was 3 days prior to day 1 with a standard deviation of 14.2 days) thus helping to put an end to Black Wednesday.

-Although various studies both within the United Kingdom and internationally have suggested a knock to patient care during the influx of junior doctors, the actual number of excess deaths during August are very small (45 deaths over nine years).
-There is no proven link to inexperience however action to improve the performance of junior doctors should be taken regardless.
+Although various studies both within the United Kingdom and internationally have suggested a knock to patient care during the influx of resident doctors, the actual number of excess deaths during August are very small (45 deaths over nine years).
+There is no proven link to inexperience however action to improve the performance of resident doctors should be taken regardless.
 Studies have also concluded that there is a systematic difference that fewer patients are admitted during the changeover period than the previous week, suggesting that only critically ill patients are admitted and therefore may skew the results.